AishwaryaManjalekar/Final-project/README.md

 # eCommerce

-**eCommerce** it's an open source (test scenario) software made to create a easy and simple "Shop" API, where you have two micro services, one the **Products API** that stores and handles everything Related to Stock and Products.
-And the **Purchase API** where you can create orders (cart's) and checkout items.
+**eCommerce** it's an open source software made to create an easy and simple "Shopping" website.

-The purpose of this repository it's for education and test.
-But the code it's being coded in a proper way.

 ## Documentation

 **eCommerce** has a full API documentation made with [Swagger](https://swagger.io), you can check it by accessing [this](http://santoro.pw/eCommerce) link.

-If you have any **Issue** or bug you can submit a new Issue by accessing [this](issues/) link.

-If you want to **Contribute** you can submit a Pull Request, remember to READ the [Contributing Guide](CONTRIBUTING.md)

 ## Installation